Olé, Olé, Olé: Origin

 Olé is a Spanish interjection used to cheer on or praise a performance commonly used in bullfighting and flamenco dance.
 In flamenco music and dance, shouts of "olé" often accompany the dancer during and at the end of the performance, and a singer in cante jondo may emphasize the word "olé" with melismatic turns.
 In bullfighting, the word is commonly shouted by the crowds as a cry of approval to cheer on a series of moves performed by the bullfighter, with each move greeted with an "olé".
 The word has also become associated with other sports since the 20th century.
 In association football, "Olé" as an interjection as used in bullfighting is believed to be first used in Brazil for Garrincha in 1958.
 The word may be chanted by a crowd for a team or player who made an exceptional performance, and it may be used to demean the opposition when their own team put in a dominant performance.

 The word "olé" has also been chanted in songs; in the 1950s, a form of the "olé" chant was heard in American Television on the sitcom I Love Lucy.
-Dezi Arnaz chanted "Olé, Olé, Olé" during his song to Babalú-Ayé, an African deity.
+Dezi Arnaz chanted "Olé, Olé, Olé" during his signature song "Babalú" to Babalú-Ayé, an African deity.
 The song was written by Margarita Lecuona in 1939.
 An early chant similar to the "Olé, Olé, Olé" chant was heard in Spain in league game in 1982, and this version quickly spread to other clubs.
 It was first sung in San Sebastián as "Campeones, hobe, hobe, hobe" (hobe means "the best" in Basque) when Real Sociedad won the 1982 La Liga title, but sung in other parts of Spain as "Oé, Oé, Oé", and in other European countries outside of Spain as "Ole, Ole, Ole".

 The current popular version of the "Olé, Olé, Olé" chant was first used in a Belgian song "Anderlecht Champion" initially as "Allez, Allez, Allez, Allez" in French, which morphed into the Spanish "Olé, Olé, Olé, Olé" in a version of the song used for the Mexico 86 World Cup.
-This version of the chant quickly spread and is now commonly used by fans in association football worldwide; for example, has been used by the supporters of the Republic of Ireland national football team.
+This version of the chant quickly spread and is now commonly used by fans in association football worldwide; for example, has been used by the supporters of the Costa Rica national football team and the Republic of Ireland national football team.
 The chant is also used by fans of other sport, such as the hockey team Montreal Canadiens at the Bell Centre and the Welsh rugby union.
 This chant has also been used in non-sporting events around the world.